Dulwich Park: Architecture

 The gates and lodges surrounding the park are listed Grade II on the National Heritage List; these include the park lodges next to the Old College and Rosebery gates, and the Queen Mary, Court Lane, Rosebery, and Old College gates and their attached railings.

 On 20 December 2011, a sculpture by Barbara Hepworth, Two Forms (Divided Circle) that resides in the park, was cut from its plinth and stolen by suspected scrap metal thieves.

 Sport

-The park is the home of Dulwich Park Runners, a minor running club.
+The park is the home of Dulwich Park Runners, a local running club.
 A Parkrun takes place each Saturday.
 There is also an active bowling club that operates every summer from April until September.
 Bowling has operated on the green in the middle of the park since 1900.